Click to See Covers and Photos! Click to See Covers and Photos! Click to See Covers and Photos! Click to See Covers and Photos!

 I'm Chad, Your Assailant for This Evening -- Please Wait To Be Bludgeoned

 The intrepid duo is forced off the road by a mysterious black van.
 The heroine promptly goes up to the back of the van, opens the doors, and stares inside.
-There's a pause.
-A good two seconds later, she gets clubbed unconscious by somebody within.
-Didn't she see them?!
+There's a pause, one obviously long enough to see someone inside, note how he's dressed, and to read his lapel buttons.
+And yet--BONK!--she gets clubbed unconscious by somebody within.
+Didn't she see him?!

 Smithee Award Winner!
 Best One-Liner